"March 11, 2013 (San Francisco) -- Hardening of the arteries may not be such a modern problem after all.

 CORGARD (nadolol) is indicated for the long-term management of patients with angina pectoris.

-CORGARD (nadolol) is indicated in the management of hypertension; it may be used alone or in combination with other antihypertensive agents, especially thiazide-type diuretics.
+CORGARD (nadolol) may be used alone or in combination with other antihypertensive agents, especially thiazide-type diuretics.

 DOSAGE AND ADMINISTRATION